This page was most recently updated on May 8th, 2025

 SECTION 9.01 Imperial Monarch titles.

-The public ceremonial representatives of the Corporation shall be known as 2 of any combination of the following titles: Emperor, Empress or Emperex.
+The public ceremonial representatives of the Corporation shall be known as 2 of any combination of the following titles: Emperor, Empress, or Emprex.
 These titles shall be referenced in the By-Laws as The Imperial Monarchs.
-In accordance with Section 9.07 The Imperial Monarchs Shall each appoint a direct heir which shall be known as any of the following titles: Prince Royal, Princess Royal or Princette Royal.
+In accordance with Section 9.07, The Imperial Monarchs Shall each appoint a direct heir, which shall be known as any of the following titles: Prince Royal, Princess Royal, or Princex/Princet Royal.
 These titles shall be referenced in the By-Laws as The Imperial Heirs.

 SECTION 9.02 Selection process.

-The Emperor and Empress shall be selected in accordance with the rules laid down in this Article.
+The monarchs shall be selected in accordance with the rules laid down in this Article.

-A. The Board of Advisors shall cause an election and Coronation of the Emperor and Empress to take place each year.
-A candidate for Emperor or Empress must be a member of the Court, a legal and actual resident of the Realm known as Southern Colorado, as described in SECTION 2.02, and continue said residency for the tenure of the office.
+A. The Board of Advisors shall cause an election and Coronation of the monarchs each year.
+A candidate for monarchy must be a member of the Court, a legal and actual resident of the Realm known as Southern Colorado, as described in SECTION 2.02, and continue residency for the tenure of the office.
 [Amended on 03/16/2008, General Membership Meeting.]

-B. A copy of the By-Laws, Policies and all pertinent proclamations will be given to all candidates for any elected or appointed positions.
+B. All candidates for elected or appointed positions will be given a copy of the By-Laws, Policies, and all pertinent proclamations.
 [See Proclamation by Empress XIX, Kristy Michaels.]

 C. Said Coronation and election shall follow the formula described hereinafter, subject to modification by the Board of Advisors from time to time in its discretion for the selection of the Imperial Monarchs.

 1. The selection of the Imperial Monarchs shall be based on a point tally based upon the votes of the eligible voters of the realm.
-The election shall be held in accordance to the rules established by the Council of Regents.
+The election shall be held in accordance with the rules established by the Council of Regents.
+Voting members of the Council of Regents will have votes weighted at two (2) points, while all other eligible voters will have votes weighted at one (1) point.
 If a candidate runs unopposed, a yes/no vote will be held.
-If more no votes than yes votes are tallied, the candidate will not be seated and By-Laws regarding vacant positions will apply.
+If no votes than yes votes are tallied, the candidate will not be seated and By-Laws regarding vacant positions will apply.

 2. The Coronation shall be held on a Saturday in a month designated by the Board of Advisors.